• Skip to primary navigation

 For any content issues please Contact Us.

 The majority of these issues should be handled and treated by competent physicians.
+When they are not, negligence and medical malpractice may cause cerebral palsy.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area